datadrivers/terraform-provider-nexus/docs/data-sources/privilege_repository_view.md

 page_title: "Data Source nexus_privilege_repository_view"
 subcategory: "Privilege"
 description: |-
-  Use this data source to get a privilege for an application
+  Use this data source to get a privilege for a repository view
 ---
 # Data Source nexus_privilege_repository_view
-Use this data source to get a privilege for an application
+Use this data source to get a privilege for a repository view
 ## Example Usage
 ```terraform
 data "nexus_privilege_repository_view" "example" {